phorton1/Arduino-theClock3/docs/build.md

 $5 for 50!!
 When I am sourcing these small cheap parts I usually prefer to buy the larger packages so that I have them on hand for other projects.

-I also used brand new 30 guage magnet wire for the coils, but this could easily be replaced with reclaimed wire from an old wall-wart transformer or similar.
+I also used brand new 30 gauge magnet wire for the coils, but this could easily be replaced with reclaimed wire from an old wall-wart transformer or similar.

 Without further adoo, here is the **BOM** (Bill of Materials):